Skip to main content

 Still unsure if Electrical is the program for you?
 Let’s walk through some of the main tasks and day-to-day routine of what it looks like to be in the electrical field.

-*Miller-Motte College cannot guarantee employment or salary.
+*Miller-Motte cannot guarantee employment or salary.

 • Reading and following the National Electrical Code